-Network's 'it takes a village' approach improves dementia care and informs research, study showsNovember 19th, 2012 in Alzheimer's disease & dementia /
+Network's 'it takes a village' approach improves dementia care and informs research, study showsNovember 19, 2012 in Medicine & Health / Alzheimer's disease & dementia

 The approach of the Indianapolis Discovery Network for Dementia—with contributions from family members, community advocates, health care systems and researchers—improves dementia care and informs dementia research, according to a new study by researchers from the Regenstrief Institute and the Indiana University Center for Aging Research.